-Considering the link between flexible work and SME labour productivity, the results indicate that the overall adoption of FWAs does not have a statistically significant impact on labour productivity, except for the nine-day fortnight working, which is positively associated with improved productivity and statistically significant, but it is also the least used flexible work contract among those adopted by Scottish SMEs.
+Considering SME productivity, the results indicate that the overall adoption of FWAs does not have a statistically significant impact on labour productivity, except for the nine-day fortnight working, which is positively associated with improved productivity and statistically significant, but it is also the least used flexible work contract among those adopted by SMEs.

 Regarding innovation, we consider both actual innovation in the previous three years and the intention to innovate in the following three years.
-Our analysis shows that SMEs offering FWAs, particularly flexitime, are more likely to report innovation.
-This supports the argument found in the literature that flexibility fosters a creative environment, by enhancing product and process development.
+Our analysis shows that SMEs offering flexible working arrangements, particularly flexitime, are more likely to report innovation.
+This supports the argument that flexibility fosters a creative environment, enhancing product and process development as found in the literature.
 The results also indicate that different types of FWAs contribute to the intention to innovate, particularly flexitime and term-time working contracts.
 These findings highlight how flexible work models can be a win-win arrangement for workers and the firm, stimulating innovation plans and activities that help the firm compete and stay in the business.

-Finally, we suggest some policy implications from these novel findings in the UK context and suggest future research directions while highlighting the current data limitations.
+Finally, we provide some policy implications of these novel findings in the UK context and suggest future research directions.